Adolph John Paschang

-Adolph John Paschang, MM (柏增, 16 April 1895 – 3 February 1968) was an American Catholic bishop who was a member of the Maryknoll society.
-He was also a relief worker and educator working in the southern part of China in the early 20th century.
+Adolph John Paschang, MM (柏增, 16 April 1895 – 3 February 1968) was an American Catholic prelate who served as Bishop of Jiangmen from 1946 until his death in 1968.
+He was a member of the Maryknoll Society and a relief worker and educator in southern China during the early 20th century.

 Early life

 Adolph John Paschang was born in Martinsburg, Audrain County, Missouri.
 He grew up on a farm there, studied at Campion College of the Sacred Heart (1916; later Campion High School), then at St. Louis University High School in St. Louis, then at Kenrick Seminary in St. Louis.
 He joined the newly founded Catholic Foreign Mission Society of America, commonly known as the Maryknoll Fathers and Brothers, and was ordained a priest on 21 May 1921.
 After being ordained a priest, Paschang was immediately sent off to Kongmoon (now known as Jiangmen), China.